You've Got What? Japanese encephalitis virus infection

 The initial priority group identified by the CDNA includes people who work at, reside at, or have a planned non-deferable visit to a:

-SA Health have expanded the eligibility criteria to reduce risk to the communities with a high risk of exposure to JEV from infected mosquitos.
-The expanded eligibility criteria now also includes the following people:
+SA Health has expanded the eligibility criteria to reduce risk to the communities with a high risk of exposure to JEV from infected mosquitos.

 There are two vaccines available in Australia against JEV – Imojev and JEspect.